 Economically, poverty falls into a range of different categories, but the World Bank defines the extreme poverty rate as living on less than US$1.90 a day.
 This means that around 736 million people live in extreme poverty—and almost half of them are children.1

 Yet a single definition that can summarise the impact on all those affected is impossible.
 Measuring poverty is complex and about more than just income or material wealth.
-Children living in poverty often suffer from poor health, violence, malnutrition, exploitation and a lack of access to education, setting the stage for lifelong destructive patterns.
+Children living in poverty often suffer from poor health, violence, malnutrition, water scarcity, exploitation and a lack of access to education, setting the stage for lifelong destructive patterns.
 These are also accompanied by feelings of guilt, shame, powerlessness, inferiority and despair.
 To those living in it every day, poverty feels like something that cannot change.

 To those living in it every day, poverty feels like something that cannot change.